Transitional Military Council (1985)

 This article details the period of Transitional Military Council, April 1985 to April 1986, in the history of Sudan.
 The combination of the south's redivision, the introduction throughout the country of the sharia, the renewed civil war, and growing economic problems eventually contributed to Gaafar Nimeiry's downfall.

 On April 6, 1985, a group of military officers, led by Lieutenant General Abdel Rahman Swar al-Dahab, overthrew Nimeiry, who took refuge in Egypt.

 Introduction of the TMC

 Three days after Nimeiri's downfall, Dhahab authorized the creation of a fifteen-man Transitional Military Council (TMC) to rule Sudan.
+Dhahab was the president of the council, and the vice president of the council was Abdullah Fadl.
 During its first few weeks in power, the TMC suspended the constitution; dissolved the Sudanese Socialist Union party (SSU), the secret police, and the parliament and regional assemblies; dismissed regional governors and their ministers; and released hundreds of political detainees from Kober Prison.
 Dhahab also promised to negotiate an end to the southern civil war and to relinquish power to a civilian government in twelve months.
 The general populace welcomed and supported the new regime.
 Despite the TMC's energetic beginning, it soon became evident that Dhahab lacked the skills to resolve Sudan's economic problems, restore peace to the south, and establish national unity.